What’s Coming Up

 Mass for Artists 4/24

-Join us for a Mass for Artists on April 24th at 7pm at St. Joe’s in Greenwich Village.
-The Mass will be followed by a reception, a selection of performances, and the opening of FEAST: a group exhibition curated by Emilia Tanu Chornay.
+On April 24th at 7pm at St. Joe’s in Greenwich Village we hosted an Eastertide Mass for Artists.
+The Mass was followed by a reception, a selection of performances, and the opening of FEAST: a group exhibition curated by Emilia Tanu Chornay.

-Music for the Mass will be directed by Christa Dalmazio and Buck McDaniel.
+Music Direction: Christa Dalmazio and Buck McDaniel.

 Featured performers: Iraisa Ann Reilly, Molly Sanford, Jeffrey Essmann, & Fr.
 Malachy Napier, CFR.